10 Legit Ways to Get Paid to Write Reviews (Movies, Restaurants, and More)

 American Consumer Opinion is another survey-taking site that pays you to share your opinions with companies.
 The site has paid out more than $30 million to its 7 million members.

-If you don’t want to deal with another website’s requirements or opportunities available to get paid, consider starting your own review blog.
+If you don’t want to deal with another website’s requirements to get paid for reviews, consider starting your own review blog.
 While it can be difficult, especially in the beginning, it’s a good strategy for making money writing reviews.

 UserTesting connects tech companies to regular people who want to help them test their websites and apps.